-The ROM’s new interactive pop-up display, The Franklin Exploration, is your source for learning about this incredible story as it evolves in real time.
-The pop-up display, which will be featured at ten venues across the country, puts the mysteries of Franklin’s tragic voyage into a historical context of science and exploration, looking at reasons behind the expedition and clues from early search efforts, and connects you to contemporary Arctic investigation, presenting the methodologies and findings of ongoing scientific research in Canada’s North.
+The Franklin Exploration, the ROM’s new interactive pop-up display, is your source for learning about this incredible story as it evolves in real time.
+The pop-up display featured at ten venues across the country puts the mysteries of Franklin’s tragic voyage into a historical context of science and exploration.
+It looks at reasons behind the expedition and clues from early search efforts, and connects you to contemporary Arctic investigation, presenting the methodologies and findings of ongoing scientific research in Canada’s North.

 This nationwide display is the cornerstone of The Franklin Network Outreach Project, an innovative, three-year initiative helmed by the ROM, in collaboration with Parks Canada and the History Museums Network.
 The ROM and its partners will showcase cutting-edge technology and remarkable findings about the Franklin Expedition through special events, topical lectures, and inspired public programming.

-Stay tuned for information about upcoming Franklin Exploration events.
+Stay tuned for information about upcoming Franklin Exploration Project events.

-Canadians can engage with the Franklin story thanks to the generosity of donors, including Lead Exhibit Patron, The W. Garfield Weston Foundation; the Government of Canada; Arctic Research Foundation; Isles Foundation Incorporated–The John E. Irving Family; The WB Family Foundation; and Andrew and Valerie Pringle.
+Canadians can engage with the Franklin story thanks to the generosity of donors, including the W. Garfield Weston Foundation, the exhibition sponsor; the Government of Canada; Arctic Research Foundation; Isles Foundation Incorporated – The John E. Irving Family; The WB Family Foundation; and Andrew and Valerie Pringle.
 It is a testament to their vision that Canadians from coast to coast have the opportunity to learn about this important piece of history.